vertaix/VBO/README.md

 ```

 You can run the three methods with seeds 0–9 to replicate our experiment results.

+## Tutorial notebooks

-You can further run the corresponding Jupyter notebooks in `notebooks` to recreate the figures in our paper.
+You can further run the corresponding Jupyter notebooks in `notebooks` to follow our data-processing procedure (in subfolder `notebooks/Preprocessing`) and recreate the figures in our paper (in subfloder `notebooks/Recreate figures`).

 ## Citations
 ```bibtex